 - Self-motivated

 - Focused

 - Responsible

 - Hard-working

 - Well-organised

-- Displays consistency and must be committed to the VET course over a two-year period
+- Committed to the VET course over a two-year period

+- Consistent

-Students applying for an accelerated VET course will need to apply by Friday 21st July 2023 with interviews taking place Wednesday 26th July 2023.
+Students applying for an accelerated VET course will need to apply by Friday 26th July 2024 with interviews taking place the following week.
 Applications submitted after this date will not be accepted.